snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

   response column data to both scatter plot nodes, but each variable only goes to one of the scatter plot nodes.

 .. image:: img/Plotting_Workflow_7.png
-   :alt: Are we there yet?
+   :alt: Example of column extractors

 We need to combine the two plot traces onto one canvas so that they can be displayed together, so use a plotCanvas node from the Chartreuse folder.
 A plotCanvas node is somewhat unique in that it does not have any input ports by default, but we can create our own.
 Create two new input ports for this node
 (call them trace1 and trace2), and draw connector lines from our two trace nodes' trace output ports to the two input ports you just created:

 .. image:: img/Plotting_Workflow_8.png
-   :alt: Almost ready...
+   :alt: Example of PlotCanvas node

 Don't forget to add a file node at the end to save our plot to a Chartreuse .plot file, like we did before:

 .. image:: img/Plotting_Workflow_14.png
-   :alt: Now it's ready
+   :alt: Final workflow for this tutorial

 Now try running this workflow.
 We should get a plot where two traces are overlaid on each other on the same canvas: